 The Company determines the performance obligation of Cybernics Treatment, as well as training services when the provision of such services is completed.

-The basis for recognizing revenues is stated in the "(4) Accounting policy (1) Standards for recording revenue" in the Important items that form the basis for preparing the Consolidated Financial Statements section.
+The basis for recognizing revenues is stated in the "4.
+Standards for recording revenue" in the Important items that form the basis for preparing the financial statements section.

 (Notes on transactions with related parties)

 Subsidiaries and affiliates